UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

          If you are a student or staff member at KTH and you see these credential requests, that means PDC support did not receive your request for MATLAB access.

-         When the MATLAB prompt appears, it may print that it is ``Launching updater executable``.
-That should not interfere with anything; just press Enter to get a clean prompt line.

          **Reminder:** PDC users also have the option to go through ThinLinc and open MATLAB from the On-Demand Applications menu (See below).